 5. Be Aware of Predatory Journals

-Predatory Journals are those journals that do not follow the scientific publishing standards and they ask authors to pay a fee to publish their papers without peer reviewing them nor applying proper editing services.
-They take advantage from the publishing necessity of authors and only care to obtain profits from it.
-So try to avoid them and in case you identify one, report it.
+Predatory journals don’t follow scientific publishing standards and ask authors to pay a fee to publish their papers without peer-reviewing them or applying good editing services.
+They take advantage of authors’ publishing necessities and only care to obtain profits from their works.
+Try to avoid them, and if you identify one, report it.